Marketing Strategy Blog

 • Can tell you exactly which net new logos are visiting your B2B website, where they came from, when, and what they are doing on your website

-• Applies neuroscience principles and heuristic CRO recommendations to your website design and content for more qualified leads
+• Applies neuroscience principles and heuristic CRO recommendations to your website design and content for increased qualified leads

-• Analyzes behavioral analytics and heat maps of your content to optimize for conversions
+• Analyzes behavioral analytics to optimize for conversions

 We’re poised to help you build a marketing strategy that drives sustainable growth.